gojimmypi/wolfssh-examples/Espressif/README.md

-# Example wolfSSH Projects for Espressif
+# Example wolfSSH Projects for Espressif edited

 In addition to the [core wolfSSL examples for Espressif](https://github.com/wolfSSL/wolfssl/tree/master/IDE/Espressif), here are additional examples: